 EDUCATION HEURISTIC is a methodology or approach that educators at Berleaf Education adopts to help students realise their potential and achieve academic excellence.
 The full methodology is set out in a five part series.

 “In learning you will teach, and in teaching you will learn.
-A student who became a teacher knows how to learn even better.”
+A student who becomes a teacher knows how to learn even better.”

 Learning-by-Teaching was found to be an effective method for learning as it compels the teacher to retrieve what they have studied previously (a.k.a retrieval practice hypothesis or protege effect) and teach it in their own words.
 It might sound a little far-fetched for a student to assume the role of a teacher, but studies have shown that peer teaching can help students do better in school.